nkher/lib-java/README.md

 ## **What is this repository about ?**

 This is a library of in memory data structures and algorithms implemented in Java.
-I had been investing a lot of time studying algorithms and data structures since some time now and hence wanted a way of sharing this with any one who might be interested.
+I had been investing a lot of time studying algorithms and data structures since some time now and hence wanted a way of sharing this with any one who might be interested in learning or contributing to this kind of stuff.
+The repository is an effort towards building an API for the basic data structures (some advanced ones too).
+It also contains implementations of a few popular algorithms.
 The repository by no means is at production level, but you can surely go ahead and try using it for your projects.
 The solutions are absolutely readable and easy to understand.
 I still work on this repository in my free time and try improving the current code base by adding new implementations or adding more utility functions to the existing ones.

+**TODOs**

+1. Work on adding more implementations to data structures/algorithms not available.
+2. Improve current code base by making it cleaner and more readable.
+3. Write unit tests whereever necessary.
+(This is something that I did not pay much attention to earlier, but would want to pay equal importance to going ahead.)
+4. Ideas on change/modification in design of API (including design patterns, making code more readable, simpler are welcome)

 Below is a list of what is already implemented.
 The list is not a comprehensive one but would definitely grow as I continue to add more over time.